catalyzeio/stratum-docs/ssl-certs.md

 2. Be unencrypted (no password).
 3. Be in PEM format.

-or you can create a [Let's Encrypt](https://letsencrypt.org) certificate using the The Platform CLI.
+or you can create a [Let's Encrypt](https://letsencrypt.org) certificate using The Platform CLI.
 If you are using a Let's Encrypt certificate, you do not need to generate a CSR.
 For more information on The Platform Let's Encrypt certificates, check out our [Let's Encrypt Guide](//compliant-cloud/articles/guides/lets-encrypt/).

 For development/staging purposes, a self-signed certificate can be used.
 To generate one locally, `openssl` can be used: